Project underway revisits century-old recordings made at Standing Rock

 Red Weasel sang four songs for famed ethnomusicologist Frances Densmore of Red Wing, Minnesota.
 On numerous trips to Standing Rock between 1911 to 1914, she met and recorded more than three-dozen men and women singers, documenting hundreds of songs, and gathering notes for her book, Teton Sioux Music.
 The book documented her work in precise detail, and became a touchstone for learning about Lakota culture.
 Using technology of the early 20th Century, she preserved over 270 songs at Standing Rock with an Edison wax cylinder recorder.
 The bulk of the Densmore collection is stored at the American Folklife Center at the Library of Congress in Washington, DC.

 Densmore’s work at Standing Rock is now the subject of a revitalization project to help make those ancient voices heard today.
-The effort is supported by North Dakota Council on the Arts (NDCA) with a $208,000 grant from the Bush Foundation, and Dakota Legacy with a $50,000 grant from Humanities North Dakota.
+The effort is supported by North Dakota Council on the Arts (NDCA) with a $208,000 grant from the Bush Foundation, and Dakota Legacy with $76,650 in two grants from Humanities North Dakota.
 Standing Rock Community Schools, Sitting Bull College and United Tribes Technical College are also involved.

 “It just makes my heart feel good that these songs were recorded and documented over 100-years-ago are seeing the light of day again,” said Courtney Yellowfat, a Standing Rock educator and traditional singer.
 “Those recording artists were our grandfathers and grandmothers who freely shared the music they knew and the cultural context.
 They took these songs, our religion, our spirituality and our language underground, in order for us to have something today.”